Public folder to Shared mailbox Migration

 - Track the migration using the progress bar.
 When everything is successfully migrated, EdbMails notifies you with a completion alert.
 You can then click ‘View Logs’ to see the migration report.

-- Check that all emails, folders, and data have migrated correctly by reviewing the shared mailboxes and migration reports.
+- Verify that all emails, folders, and data have migrated correctly by reviewing shared mailboxes and migration reports.

-- Set the correct permissions (Full Access, Send As) for users who need access to the shared mailboxes.
+- Set appropriate permissions (Full Access, Send As) for users who need access to shared mailboxes.

-- Inform users about the new shared mailboxes and provide guidance on how to access and use them.
+- Inform users about the new shared mailboxes and provide usage instructions.

-- Ensure users can access the shared mailboxes in Outlook and other email apps.
-Provide instructions if needed.
+- Ensure users can access shared mailboxes in Outlook and other supported email apps.

-- Set up Office 365 archiving and retention policies to manage email storage and compliance.
+- Configure Office 365 archiving and retention policies for compliance and storage management.

-- Keep an eye on Office 365 performance to ensure everything is running smoothly after the migration.
+- Monitor Office 365 performance to ensure smooth operation after migration.

 Public folder to Shared mailbox migration troubleshooting